Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Introduction

-In this context, we are interested in the study of hardware random projectors such are those employed in the field of photonic neuromorphic computing \cite{wetzstein2020inference,de2019photonic}.
-The advantages of using optical neural networks (ONN) is that neurons can be made interact by exploiting light scattering \cite{lin2018all,zhou2021large, li2021spectrally} and photon interference \cite{abu1987optical,shen2017deep} at the speed of light.
+In this context, we are interested in studying hardware random projectors, such as those employed in the field of photonic neuromorphic computing \cite{wetzstein2020inference,de2019photonic}.
+The advantage of using optical neural networks (ONN) is that neurons can interact by exploiting light scattering \cite{lin2018all,zhou2021large, li2021spectrally} and photon interference \cite{abu1987optical,shen2017deep} at the speed of light.
 Tools for shaping and controlling the light-field \cite{dong2019optical} are becoming so versatile that the field is under constant development, aiming at high-speed, high-throughput optical-based computing architectures.
-All-optical neural networks \cite{lin2018all, luo2019design}, in particular, have the potential to be great tools for fast computation, but they require an accurate modeling of the optical system to perform consistent back-propagation update \cite{Spall:22}.
+All-optical neural networks \cite{lin2018all, luo2019design}, in particular, have the potential to be great tools for fast computation, though they often require an accurate modeling of the optical system to perform consistent back-propagation update \cite{Spall:22}.
 However, the fine-tuning of the optical parameters is challenging due to discrepancies between the response of the real system and the physical model employed to describe the architecture.
 This \emph{reality gap} often reduces the expected performance of the network \cite{zuo2019all,wright2022deep}, requiring additional corrections at software-level \cite{zhou2021large}, training enforcement via hybrid strategies \cite{Spall:22}, or employing NNs to more accurately model the optical response of the system \cite{wright2022deep}.
-Instead of modeling the physical systems, the \emph{reservoir computing} (RC) \cite{tanaka2019recent} approach directly \emph{make use} of the non-linear outputs determined by the physics of the hardware itself.
-In simple words, RC relies on the fact that the hardware is able to do some unknown -but pre-determined and stable- computation, yielding a highly non-linear response.
-Due to this, RCs are employed typically to perform a given task (i.e., classification \cite{saade2016random,ballarini2020polaritonic}) by training a single layer that uses the output response of the reservoir as its input dataset.
-Some relevant applications make use of highly non-linear physical systems (such as polaritons \cite{ballarini2020polaritonic}, disordered dopant-atom network \cite{chen2020classification}, dynamic memristors \cite{du2017reservoir}) but require low temperature, sensitive alignment, and expensive hardware.